openai/openai-python/README.md

 > python test_openai.py
 This is a test.

-This is what you should see afterwards, this means that you are on the right path and connected your script to the ChatGPT Model 4o using openai and dotenv modules.
+This is what you should see afterwards.
+This means that you are on the right path and connected your script to the ChatGPT and using the GPT-4o Model using openai and dotenv modules.
 Congratulations!
 ```

 Here's how you use the library to talk to the AI models.
 Think of this like having a conversation with your smart robot assistant.
 You set up the connection, ask it to say something, and then it responds.
 Let's break it down: